qerdinger/qerdinger/README.md

 🌱 I’m learning AI & ML, backend development (.NET, Cobol), Rust and Cloud Services

 ## Projects that I’m working on 💻
 🔧 I am currently developing [**Luxoria**](https://github.com/LuxoriaSoft/Luxoria), an open-source all-in-one photography solution built with WinUI 3.
 This project was initiated with some friends to create a useful tool for photographers.
-Luxoria is modular, allowing anyone to add modules to extend its features.
+Luxoria is modular, allowing anyone to install/add modules to extend its features via a embedded marketplace.

 ## Technologies & Tools 🛠️
 <div align="center">